marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

  #### Step 3:

- At this step of the data preparation I imputed the nulls with the median.
+ Imputation of nulls with the median.

  1. I replace the nulls with 0.